 Who Does CPRA Apply to?
 Understanding the Scope of California's Privacy Law

 In this article, we'll answer the question, "Who does CPRA apply to?"
-This article will also include key provisions of the CPRA, the types of businesses that come under its purview, and steps companies must take for compliance.
+By the end, you will know key parts of the CPRA, the types of businesses that must follow it, and the steps companies must take for compliance.

 We will also explore the enhanced consumer rights granted by the CPRA and the possible consequences of noncompliance.

 It was designed to expand consumers' privacy rights and establish more stringent regulations for businesses that collect, use, and process personal data.

 The CPRA builds upon the California Consumer Privacy Act (CCPA), providing significant changes that address consumer privacy concerns while clarifying business obligations.